What can I expect to get from my first visit?

-Payment is expected at time of service using cash, check, charge, or Paypal.
+Payment is expected at time of service using cash, check, or charge.

-Appointments canceled with less than 24 hours notice, or missed, will be billed at 50% of the rate for your scheduled appointment.
+Appointments changed with less than 24 hours notice, or missed, will be billed at 50% of the rate of your scheduled appointment.
 Cancellation fees are billed via email and are due upon receipt.

 What is a homeopathic remedy and what does it do?

 A homeopathic remedy is an ultra-dilution prepared from a single natural substance such as plant, mineral or animal product.
 A single remedy is given at a time, in pill form.
 Remedies are prescribed based on the scientific process of “provings”, whereby the medicinal properties of a substance are demonstrated in healthy subjects.
 A remedy is curative when the patient’s disease is matched to a remedy that causes similar symptoms in a proving.
 Remedies act on the body’s inherent self-healing mechanism and bring about health naturally.

 Homeopathic remedies are used for acute problems like colds, flues, accidents or injuries.
 They are also effective treatments for chronic problems such as anxiety, depression, insomnia, hormone imbalances, hot flashes, high blood pressure, thyroid disease, infectious diseases, digestive disturbances and many others.

 Yes, homeopathic remedies are safe for everyone, even children.
 As they are ultra-dilutions, there is no interaction with prescription medications, herbs, vitamins or supplements and no risk of toxicity.

 How often do I need to follow up?